modusc896d352/quickbms-scripts-for-metroid-prime-remastered/README.md

 What follows are optional META and STRG chunks, the former more prevalent than the other.
 The META chunk has all the metadata relating to a lot of in-game assets, and said metadata varies per asset.
 As for the STRG chunk, it simply provides an name for that asset.

 **MaterialArchive.arc** is an unique case, however.
 This file is present across all games listed above and uses an entirely different set of chunks meant for loading materials from a part of an 3D model that requires such to be present in-game.
+This script does not deal with that file very well, so I'd suggest you don't think too much of it until I add proper support for it.

 ### Notes about using this script.
 This script may require the latest quickBMS version available (get it [here](https://aluigi.altervista.org/quickbms.htm) first, you'll need it).